Jaganpro/Web-Components-Notes/README.md

 ### What are web components?
 * When we build web components, there are 3 fundamental building blocks.
 (HTML, CSS, Javascript)
 * Web components brings all these 3 technologies together to build truly encapsulated, self-containing components for the web.
-* Some of the popular web components frameworks are
+* Some of the popular web components frameworks are:
   * Polymer
   * SkateJS
   * x-tag